EPERLab/CLEW/docs/fichas/01_Crops.rst

 CapitalCost[r,t,y]
 ---------

 The capital cost is given in MUS$ per Mha.
 This information is based on reports of the National Rice Corporation (CONARROZ).
+It includes aspects such as soil preparation, seeds, cleaning, and drainage preparation, among others.

 .. figure::  parameters/Rice_CapitalCost.png
    :align:   center